dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 725. Split Linked List in Parts.md

 725. Split Linked List in Parts

-Given a (singly) linked list with head node root, write a function to split the linked list into k consecutive linked list "parts".
+Given a (singly) linked list with head node `root`, write a function to split the linked list into `k` consecutive linked list "parts".

-The length of each part should be as equal as possible: no two parts should have a size differing by more than 1.
-This may lead to some parts being null.
+The length of each part should be as equal as possible: no two parts should have a size differing by more than `1`.
+This may lead to some parts being `null`.

 The parts should be in order of occurrence in the input list, and parts occurring earlier should always have a size greater than or equal parts occurring later.